Common Eye Problems

-Blurry vision noticed on regular basis, could be due to short sightedness, long sightedness or presbyopia.
-In these cases an eye test is recommended to correct your vision for the clearest, sharpest and most comfortable vision.
+If you notice that your vision is blurry on regular basis, this could be due to short or long sightedness.
+In these cases, an eye test is recommended to correct your sight for the clearest, sharpest and most comfortable vision.

 Sudden onset of blurry vision should be considered serious and you should seek medical attention immediately.

-If one eye goes suddenly blurry, or you notice a cloud or curtain over your vision, this could be due to a retinal problem like retinal detachment or a medical condition like a stroke.
+If one eye goes suddenly blurry, or you notice a cloud or curtain over your vision, this could be due to a retinal problem such as retinal detachment, or a medical condition like a stroke.
 In both cases this is classified as an emergency and you should seek urgent medical attention.

-TIP: If you experience sudden onset of blurry vision or even occasional blurry vision, book an appointment for an eye test.
+TIP: If you experience a sudden onset of blurry vision, or even occasional blurry vision, book an appointment for an eye test.

 This is commonly due to dry eyes.
-Lack of good quality tears causes these symptoms.
+Lack of uniform good quality tears causes these symptoms.

-People with medical conditions like rheumatoid arthritis or fibromyalgia, can also cause dry eyes.
+People with medical conditions like rheumatoid arthritis or fibromyalgia, can also experience dry eyes.

-TIP: First try lubricating eye drops from your optician.
-If your symptoms persist book yourself for an eye test to investigate the cause.
+TIP: First try lubricating eye drops from your optician or pharmacist.
+If your symptoms persist, book yourself an eye test to investigate the cause.

 Pain in your eyes can described as being:

 If you experience pain whilst moving your eyes in different positions of gaze, this could be due to inflammation of any of your inner eye structures.
-Your optometrist would also indicate an eye test in this instance to rule out any underlying problems.
+This would also indicate an eye test is needed to rule out any underlying problems.

-These spots, bits, cobwebs or threadlike strands moving around in your vision are referred to as floaters.
+Spots, bits, cobwebs or threadlike strands moving around in your vision are referred to as floaters.
 Your eyeball is filled with a clear jelly called the vitreous and floaters are found within this jelly.
-Floaters are small protein or other particles, which are semi-transparent and can be cloudy.
+Floaters are small protein or other particles, which are semi-transparent.

-As we all get older the vitreous shrinks and becomes more of a fluid like structure.
-Which means these floaters can easily move around in your eyes and you can see the reflections.
+As we all get older, the vitreous shrinks and becomes more fluid.
+Which means these floaters can easily move around in your eyes and you can see their reflections.

-TIP: Any symptoms of seeing floaters in your vision, you should book an appointment for a eye test.
+TIP: If you regularly see floaters in your vision, you should book an appointment for an eye test.
 Your optometrist will put drops in your eyes to dilate your pupils, so that a detailed examination of your retina can be done.

-Getting dust particles in your eyes, or something of a similar nature, can usually be resolved by irrigating, rinsing your eye with water or saline.
-If you get a piece of metal, thorn or any objects which cause severe irritation and pain you must see your optometrist in emergency on the same day.
+Getting dust particles in your eyes, or something of similar nature, can usually be resolved by irrigating, rinsing your eye with water or saline.
+If you get a piece of metal, thorn or any objects which cause severe irritation and pain you must see your optometrist urgently.

-TIP: Any foreign body in your eye you should:
+TIP: If you have a foreign body in your eye:

 There are many causes of red or bloodshot eyes.
 The main causes include:

-Eye infection – Conjunctivitis is very common, which includes having a pink eye and yellow discharge.
-The common symptoms for an eye infection include: itching, stinging, foreign body sensation, sticky eye due to discharge, swelling and watering.
-The eye infection can be viral or bacterial and can also be contagious.
+Eye infection – Conjunctivitis is one of the most common eye infections.
+The common symptoms for this and other eye infections include: itching, stinging, foreign body sensation, sticky eye due to discharge, swelling and watering.
+The eye infection can be viral, or bacterial and can also be contagious.

-TIP: Book an eye test with your optometrist to confirm the type of infection and you may also need to be referred.
+TIP: Book an eye test with your optometrist to confirm the type of infection you may also need to be referred to a doctor or specialist.
 Avoid rubbing your eyes and sharing towels with anyone.

 TIP: See your doctor for advice on the type of allergy that may be affecting you.
 Cold and wet compresses on your eyelids whilst your eyes are closed can also help.
 Taking antihistamines from the chemist can also help.